DongQian395/Project-A/README.md

-# Project-Athena
+# Project-Artemis
-New machine learning project for SSW 695.
+New machine learning project.

 You need a Python version lower than 3.8 for TensorFlow 1